6ix (music producer): Early life and career

 Ivatury is a native of Bowie, Maryland, being the son of Telugu Hindu immigrant parents originally from India.
 He comes from a white-collar Indian American background; his father and mother being a doctor and engineer respectively as well as his brother being an aerospace engineer at NASA.
 He Before he became a full-time producer, 6ix attended the University of Maryland, College Park, where he majored in neurology and physiology.
 In his senior year he dropped out of college in 2009 to move to Los Angeles with Bobby Hall, known professionally as Logic, to pursue a career in music production; he was 30 credits shy of his degree.

 His father and uncle sparked his early love in music.
 He has said that he uses music to "relieve all pressure" by concentrating on the things he enjoyed as a kid.
 His production philosophy places a strong emphasis on simplicity since he feels that it lets the artist shine and helps listeners relate to the song.
 According to him, a track may simply need the most basic components, such a kick, snare, hi-hat, sample chop, piano or Rhodes section, and bassline.

 6ix is best known for his work with Logic for whom he has produced over 53 songs since late 2009 to the present day, including eleven from Logic's 2018 album YSIV and ten from No Pressure (2020).
 The first song Logic and 6ix produced together was "Love Jones" from Logic's first mixtape.
 He was nominated for a Grammy Award for the first time for producing the song "1-800-273-8255" by Logic featuring Alessia Cara and Khalid.

 On 15 February 2019, he also performed on stage alongside Logic and Eminem during his concert at Aloha Stadium, Hawaii.

 Latest projects

 6ix is also the executive producer of Logic's albums YSIV, released on September 28, 2018, Confessions of a Dangerous Mind released on May 10, 2019, and Vinyl Days, released on June 17, 2022.
-Confessions of a Dangerous Mind, although having mixed reception, has been widely praised, by critics and fans alike, for its production, mixing and sound engineering.
+Confessions of a Dangerous Mind, although having mixed reception, has been widely praised by critics and fans alike for its production, mixing and sound engineering.

 6ix also was on the production of ten of fifteen tracks on Logic's 6th album No Pressure, which was released on July 24, 2020.

 2025 - Present

-As of November 2025, 6ix released his DEBUT Album Homebody, on March 7th, 2025.
-It appears that 6ix published this album independently, without the help of any major labels, through his own label, "2025 6ix Productions, LLC".

-For an independent debut album, this Album boasts features from serious up and comers, hiphop veterans, and A-List Superstars.
-It's evident that 6ix has fostered real relationships within the industry, and provides a world class roster for our listening, none of which feels forced.